ENGN2912B-2018/EE-B/README.md

 ## Build Instructions

-After cloning the repository, you can build with CMake.
+After cloning the repository, you can build with QMake.
+Make sure you have boost, gnuplot, and qt active (See .modules file).
 From the root directory (EE-B), input:

 ```
 qmake WorkingFeedbackGUI.pro